 To rule out secondary amenorrhea, physicians need to determine the time frame of the absence of menses in the previously normal menstruating female.
 The most important cause of secondary amenorrhea is pregnancy, so it should be ruled out first.
 They should then ask about previous surgeries for Asherman syndrome.

-A history of night sweats, sleep disturbance, and hot flushes for premature ovarian failure, history of chemotherapy, and radiation therapy for neoplasm should be obtained because these can also cause ovarian failure in young females.
-Polycystic ovary syndrome (PCOS) should be ruled out in accordance with Rotterdam criteria.
+History of night sweats, sleep disturbance, and hot flushes for premature ovarian failure, history of chemotherapy, and radiation therapy for neoplasm should be obtained because these can also cause ovarian failure in young females.
+Polycystic ovary syndrome (PCOS) should be ruled out in accordance with the Rotterdam criteria.

-Vision test and sense of smell should be performed to for pituitary adenoma and Kallman syndrome.
-A history of medication is very important because antipsychotics are one of the most common causes of high prolactin levels which lead to the amenorrhea.
-The use of contraception, cocaine, opioids, antiepileptics can cause failure of menstruation to occur, dieting, strenuous exercise, history of weight loss, and anorexia nervosa can be determined by proper history taking to ascertain the cause of amenorrhea.
+Vision test and sense of smell should be performed for pituitary adenoma and Kallman syndrome.
+A history of medication is very important because antipsychotics are one of the most common causes of high prolactin levels, which lead to amenorrhea.
+The use of contraception, cocaine, opioids, antiepileptics can cause the failure of menstruation to occur, dieting, strenuous exercise, history of weight loss, and anorexia nervosa can be determined by proper history taking to ascertain the cause of amenorrhea.

-History of neurosarcoidosis, hemochromatosis, and presence of any chronic illness should be detected to determine the exact reason as these diseases greatly effect the hypothalamic-pituitary axis which plays a vital role in controlling of the female menstrual cycle.
+History of neurosarcoidosis, hemochromatosis, and presence of any chronic illness should be detected to determine the exact reason as these diseases greatly affect the hypothalamic-pituitary axis, which plays a vital role in controlling the female menstrual cycle.

-Acanthosis nigricans (skin condition) can also provide the clue for PCOS.
+Acanthosis nigricans (a skin condition) can also provide a clue for PCOS.
 Examing the breasts, pubic hair, and the clitoral index is also an important part of the physical examination in the female with amenorrhea.
 Turner syndrome can be ruled out through a normal chest examination.
 Clinicians should also perform a fundal examination to rule out pregnancy and a vaginal examination to check for hematocolpos in an imperforate hymen.